-Tires are just like your cat’s feet.
+Tires are just like your car’s feet.
 They must support the entire vehicle’s structure and help the car grip the road.
 The only thing connecting your vehicle and the road are the tires.
 Therefore, it’s very wise to invest in a good pair of tires for everyone’s safety.

 There are hundreds of tire-manufacturing brands out there, but not every brand makes good tires, unfortunately.
 Some tires are very cheap, but their low price often means they are not reliable.
+Therefore, it is important not to be fooled by flashy tire offers and attractive prices.
+So, what are the worst tire brands to avoid?

 The worst tire brands you should avoid buying include: